ElinaFF/PICO/installation.md

 1. Install Miniconda following the [documentation](https://docs.conda.io/en/latest/miniconda.html)
 2. Open a terminal ("cmd" in Windows not "Powershell")
 3. Create an environment with Conda `conda create medic`

+   It does not *have* to be with conda, but it seemed to be more stable for package versions control and compatibility.

 4. Enter in the environment `conda activate medic`

    If the command worked, you should see the name "medic" written at the beginning of your prompt.
-   {: .alert .alert-info}

 5. Clone the Github repository `git clone https://github.com/ElinaFF/MeDIC`
 6. Move inside `cd MeDIC`
 7. Install the dependencies `python -m pip install -r requirements.txt`

-   If you have an error for ParmEd, pyscm or randomscm, it may be a C++ compilation problem ([see here](https://answers.microsoft.com/en-us/windows/forum/all/microsoft-visual-c-140/6f0726e2-6c32-4719-9fe5-aa68b5ad8e6d)).
+   If you have an error for ParmEd, pyscm or randomscm, it may be a C++ compilation problem ([see here at https://answers.microsoft.com/](https://answers.microsoft.com/en-us/windows/forum/all/microsoft-visual-c-140/6f0726e2-6c32-4719-9fe5-aa68b5ad8e6d)).
-   {: .alert .alert-warning}

 8. Launch the Web interface `python main.py`